aaravarora01/AaravArora-APCSA-Fastpages/_posts/2022-08-29-alumnitalknotes.md

 - Take computer science seriously and it’ll take you over
 - Work on personal project, pursue your own opportunities because they look great on a resume (graph theory, data visualization)

+### My Thoughts:
+I really enjoyed the lesson.
+I'm very interested in the field of Computer Science and I think it'd be a great opportunity to pursue in the future.
+Since I am just getting started with AP CSA, I think that it's definitely difficult but I have been able to apply my previous knowledge to what I'm working on and I'm confident that what I learn in this class will apply to anything I do later on in life even if it doesn't directly pertain to Computer Science.
+I was inspired by the panel members to perservere and stick with things in the class and I am confident that I can learn a lot throughout this entire class.
+I have a better understanding of what I would want to pursue in the future and I am really glad that I got to learn from the panel members.
+I have ideas for a possible personal project that I'd want to pursue and I am further inspired to work towards it because of the panel session today.

 ## Footnotes

 [^1]: Any questions?
 Feel free to reach out!